The Perfect Time to Visit the Adirondacks This Fall

 View of Lake George from Prospect Mountain on Halloween

-View of Lake George from Prospect Mountain on October 31, 2015.
+View of Lake George from Prospect Mountain.

 Nature is a fickle mistress.
 One moment, the leaves on the trees are a subtle yellow, and the next, they burst into a fiery red.
 It's no secret that the timing of peak color can be challenging to predict.
 After all, Mother Nature keeps to her schedule, not ours.